npm/rfcs/accepted/0000-pure-mode.md

 - The package store is a folder stored in the root level `node_modules` folder.
 - The package store is named `.npm`.
-- The package store contains folders, one for each dependencies installed.
+- The package store contains folders, one for each dependency installed.
 These dependencies can be direct workspace dependencies or transitive dependencies.
-- These folders have a name containing the name of the package, its version and a hash of its content and its dependencies.
+- These folders have a name containing the name of the package, its version and a hash of its content plus the hash of its dependencies.
 - These folders contain a `node_modules` folder.
-- These `node_modules` folders contain a folder being named after the name of the package.
+- These `node_modules` folders contain multiple folders, one for each dependency of that package and one for the package itself.
+- All these folders are named based on their respective package names.
+- The folder representing the package itself contains the code of that package.
-- These folders contain the actual content of the package (the `package.json` and the JavaScript code).
+- The folders representation the dependencies of the package are symlinks to the corresponding package in the store.
 - The dependencies of each packages are installed exactly the same way as workspaces' dependencies are installed.

 This structure may seem more complicated than necessary.
-The reason for this complication is to make it possible for a package to import itself using its own name.
+The reasons for this complexity are:

+- to make it possible for a package to import itself using its own name.
 For example, the following code `require.resolve("foo");` in `node_modules/.npm/foo@1.0.0-1234/node_modules/foo/bar.js` will correctly return `node_modules/.npm/foo@1.0.0-1234/node_modules/foo/index.js`.
+- to prevent creating circular symlinks, even when packages have circular dependencies.

 #### Peer dependencies